refaktor/rye-website/content/meet_rye/basics/functions.md

 mygroup: true
 ---

-## Builtin functions
+## Built-in functions

-Rye comes with many builtin functions.
-Functions that are defined in a host language (Go).
-While solving a problem you build functions of your own in Rye.
+Rye comes with many built-in functions.
+These functions are defined in a host language (Go).
+While solving a problem, you can build your own functions in Rye.

 ## Rye functions